EricStratton/galactic-age-calculator/README.md

 Test: "It will calculate numbers of Venus years user has left to live based on their life expectancy in Earth years" Expect(Age.venusAge.calcYearsLeft(75.3).toEqual(81.1290323))

+Test: "It will calculate number of Venus years passed life expectancy if user has passed their demographics life expectancy" Expect(Age.venusDifference(80, 75.3).toEqual(7.580645))

+Test: "It will return 0 if user has not passed their demographics life expectancy" Expect(Age.mercuryDifference(25, 75.3).toEqual(0))

 Describe MarsInfo();